Signed by Annie LeibovitzNew York, 1991

 First edition of Ayn Rand's magnum opusNew York, 1957

 First edition of Ayn Rand’s magnum opus and certainly one of the most influential books published in the 20th century.
 A superior copy with the original dust jacket, in the original green cloth.
-Near fine with text remarkably clean and text block solid (rarely the case with this stout octavo), small spot to front board; dust jacket bright and clean with few small creases and tiny chips; spine lightly toned, overall an excellent copy of a book seldom seen in such nice condition.
+Near fine with text remarkably clean and text block solid (rarely the case with this stout octavo), small spot to front board; dust jacket bright and clean with few small creases and tiny chips; spine lightly toned; seldom seen in such nice condition.
 All first issue points present.

 First edition, with a lengthy inscription by Sherwood AndersonNew York, 1920